 This mineral water spring is why Evian is known all over the world.
-It is named after Gabriel Cachat, the owner of the garden where it ran at the end of the 18th century.
-The therapeutic qualities of the water were discovered by Count Jean-Charles de Lazier, an aristocrat from Auvergne.
+It is named after Gabriel Cachat, owner of the garden in which it flowed at the end of the 18th century.
+The therapeutic qualities of the water were discovered by Count Jean-Charles de Laizer, an aristocrat from Auvergne.
 Fleeing the French Revolution, he stayed in Evian from June 1790 to September 1792 at Gabriel Cachat's home and drank the water every day.
 His kidney stones, having made him suffer for years, disappeared rapidly.
-Analysed in 1807, the water is recommended for kidney and bladder ailments and its popularity as simple drinking water increased in 1860.
+Analyzed as early as 1807, this water was recommended as a cure for kidney and bladder diseases and became increasingly popular as table water from the 1860s onwards.
 The Cachat Spring belongs to the Evian mineral water company.

 Throughout the year : open daily.

 - Unguided individual tours